Producdevity/gamehub-lite-api/README.md

 ---

-**For questions about the Cloudflare Worker integration, see the [gamehub-api repository](https://github.com/gamehublite/gamehub-api).**
+**For questions about the Cloudflare Worker integration, see the [gamehub-lite-worker repository](https://github.com/Producdevity/gamehub-lite-worker).**